House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Adam's Ultra Plush Drying Towel

-Let’s start with the obvious: Adam’s Ultra Plush Drying Towel is at #7 because it’s wildly overpriced.
+Let’s start with the obvious; Adam’s Ultra Plush Drying Towel is at #7 because it’s overpriced.
 We like Adam’s Polishes, but this microfiber towel isn’t in the same league as the others that cost this much.

-While it does everything you’d expect it to do – drying in one swipe, drinking a ton of water, and leaving a spot-free finish – it has to be cared for regularly with microfiber revitalizer, or you’ll start needing to wring it out more and more often.
+While it does everything you’d expect it to do—drying in one swipe, drinking a ton of water, and leaving a spot-free finish—it has to be cared for regularly with microfiber revitalizer, or you’ll need to wring it out more often.

 On top of that, the towel’s smooth side isn’t nearly as “ultra-plush” as you’d expect from the price.
-On the first few washes, though, Adam’s Ultra Plush is right at the top of the absorbency heap.
+However, with the first few washes, Adam’s Ultra Plush is right at the top of the absorbency heap.

 Pros